Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-plpath/unit-description.md

 ##### Point Structure

 The point structure contains a three tuple of doubles representing the $x,y,z$ coordinate of a point on the path.

-##### Segment Structure

-A segment represents a single connected component of a path.
-Segments are encoded as a collection of points, which are assumed to be connected by shortest path line segments.

-The structure contains the following
+The structure also contains a pointer to the "next" point in the segment.

-- An array of points in the path
-- The size of the array of points

 #### Functions